Ramji Raghavan: Personal life and education

 Ramji was raised in Bihar, Uttar Pradesh and Calcutta where his father KV Raghavan served as Managing Director of the ICI Group company, Alkali and Chemical Corporation of India Limited and later as chairman of Engineers India Limited and president of EID Parry Limited.
 Ramji's father and his maternal uncle, Dr. P. K. Iyengar, former chairman of the Indian Atomic Energy Commission were founder trustees of Agastya International Foundation.
-He was educated at the Rishi Valley School, an institution founded by the philosopher Jiddu Krishnamurti.
+He was educated at the Rishi Valley School.
 He holds an MBA from the London Business School and a Post-Graduate Diploma in Development Studies from The International Institute of Social Studies, The Netherlands.
 He graduated from Hans Raj College, University of Delhi.
 Raghavan is married to Monica (née Sanghani), great great granddaughter of Devkaran Nanjee, the founder of Dena Bank.

 Career

 Raghavan was a consultant with A. F. Ferguson & Co., followed by Citibank in India, Puerto Rico and New York City.
 Later he worked with the Europe-based Cedel Group in London as director and member of the strategic advisory group.